TheresaAnnSmith/National-Park-Project/README.md

 * Jupyter Notebooks

 ## Known Issues and Challenges
 The U.S. has 63 national parks, which is what I want to focus on.
-I know I’ll have to filter to data to return results for the title “National Park,” because there are also national monuments, national forests, preservations, seashores, etc.
+I know I’ll have to filter the data to return results for the title “National Park,” because there are also national monuments, national forests, preservations, seashores, etc.